OXID-eSales/developer_documentation/modules/tutorials/porting_tool.rst

 ^^^^^^^^^^^^

 6. Adjust the code style of your modules code
-7. Exchange BC Layer classes
+7. Replace BC Layer classes
 8. Installable via composer
 9. Introduce a namespace in your module